 The paper provides current and accurate information that updates the first International Consensus Statement published nearly 20 years ago by an international team of scientists who intended to correct misconceptions that led to stigmatization of those who have ADHD.

 The Federation reviewed studies with more than 2,000 participants or meta-analyses from five or more studies with 2,000 or more participants.
 Their efforts resulted in 208 empirically supported statements about ADHD.

 The conclusions were approved by 80 authors in 27 countries on six continents.

 Faraone SV, Banaschewski T, Cognill D, Zheng Y, Biederman J, Bellgrove MA, Newcorn JH, Gignac M, Al Saud NM, Manor I, Rohde LA, Yang L, Cortese S, Almagor D, Stein MA, Albatti TH, Aljoudi HF, Alqahtani MMJ. . .Wang Y. The World Federation of ADHD International Consensus Statement: 208 Evidence-based conclusions about the disorder.
 Neuroscience & Behavioral Reviews, Vol. 128, Sept.
 2021, Pages 789-818.
 DOI: 10.1016/j.neubiorev.2021.01.022

-Hana Julian is a licensed clinical psychotherapist specializing in ADHD across the life span, offering teletherapy sessions.
+NEED HELP?
+Hana Julian is a licensed clinical psychotherapist specializing in ADHD across the life span, offering teletherapy and life coaching.
 Email HanaJulian@adhdintl.com or send a WhatsApp text to +972-54-310-1933 for a free consultation.